NitAishwarya/Student_Form/README.md

 - User-friendly Form: Easily fill out the enrollment form with required details.
 - Validation: Real-time validation to ensure accurate and complete information.
 - Submit Form: Submit the form data to the server for processing.
+- Free from technology constraints - Low-Code and easy to use from any technology via HTTP Rest AP.
+- Helps developers in managing their databases using various tools and techniques.